The only way out of the fast-food dilemma is to do it yourself. Only a relative few with the necessary financial resources manage to do this.

 The fact that the liberal idea of “Everybody is responsible for themselves” is not true for a majority of the population can be seen in society itself.

 Readers shouldn't expect a nonfiction book that works carefully with a purely factual common theme, but rather more of a novel.
-In the book, time, places, and facts are all woven together—somewhat like with a stew.
+In the book, we see that time, places, and facts are all woven together—somewhat like with a stew.

 For those who avoid these types of foods, this book will serve as a confirmation.
 Unfortunately, those who are affected usually don't read this type of book.
 But if so, they should expect a difficult struggle with their own emotional brain or rather limbic system and amygdalae (emotional reactions).
 Most people unfortunately develop a sense of resignation—before they would try to take their fate into their own hands.